Brunei Postal Services Department: Services

-Stamps, bulk posting, air/sea parcel services, mail insurance, registered letters, express mail services, and postal orders are some of the core goods and services provided.
+Stamps, bulk posting, air/sea parcel services, mail insurance, registered letters, express mail services, and postal orders were some of the core goods and services provided.
 Post offices have expanded their roles, allowing the community to handle tasks such as renewing driver's licenses and road tax and paying water, phone, and energy bills in one convenient location.
 As of 2008, Brunei has 24 post offices across the country, comprising three in Tutong, five in Belait, one in Temburong, and 15 in the Brunei-Muara district.
 Additionally, the nation features two micro post offices, 53 stamp sellers, and eight postal agents to further support its postal services.

+Corporatisation

+The postal services department was corporatised on 1 January 2026 as part of a plan to reform the national postal services.
+All operations and businesses of the department were transferred to PosBru, a wholly-owned subsidiary of Darussalam Assets, a government‑owned holding company that owns and manages the country’s Government‑Linked Companies (GLCs).